 - There are no imminent hazards to human health.
-There are potential pathways through which people can be exposed to potentially harmful materials.
+There are potential pathways through which people can be exposed to the potentially harmful materials.
 These pathways may require additional study or remedial action.
-The results of the Qualitative Exposure Assessment conducted as part of the Remedial Investigation will be used to support future site remediation decision-making. - The Site exhibits the characteristics of a former MGP site, including the presence of impacts usually associated with such use.
-The main MGP-related impact onsite is coal tar, a dark viscous material that is denser than water and very persistent in the environment.
-The coal tar acts as a source for soil and groundwater impacts.
-The coal tar is made of several common chemicals, classified into two groups.
-The first is BTEX, which stands for the four chemicals found in the group (Benzene, Toluene, Ethylbenzene, and Xylene), These are volatile organic compounds which tend to dissolve more in water and are found in most petroleum-based products (e.g. gasoline, diesel fuel, solvents, and adhesives).
+The results of the Qualitative Exposure Assessment conducted as part of the Remedial Investigation will be used to support future site remediation decision-making. - The site exhibits the characteristics of a former MGP site, including the presence of contaminants usually associated with such use.
+The main contaminant onsite is MGP tar, a dark viscous material that is denser than water and very persistent in the environment.
+The MGP tar acts as a source for soil and groundwater contamination.
+The MGP tar is made of several common chemicals, classified into two groups.
+The first is BTEX, which stands for the four chemicals found in the group (Benzene, Toluene, Ethylbenzene, and Xylene), These are volatile organic carbons which tend to dissolve more in water and are found in most petroleum based products (e.g. gasoline, diesel fuel, solvents, and adhesives).
 The second group is known as Polycyclic Aromatic Hydrocarbons (PAHs).
 These are semi-volatile organic carbons and are less likely to dissolve in water, as they are the by-products of incomplete combustion.
 They can be found in car exhaust and grilled meats. - The Remedial Investigation developed sufficient information to identify and delineate impacts to surface soils, groundwater, sediments, surface water and soil gas, and to complete a Fish and Wildlife Resources Impact Analysis.
-The coal tar is found in areas of the Site associated with historic structures.
-There is an additional location of petroleum impacts that is likely Site related, to the southeast of the main site, closer to the Patchogue River.
-The groundwater at the Site flows from the northwest to the southeast.
-Groundwater which moves through the tar becomes impacted.
-The impacted groundwater is then discharged into the river where dilution and degradation quickly act on the impacts. - The Remedial Investigation determined that the presence of impacts in the soils, groundwater, sediments, and surface water do not present a risk to the transient fish and wildlife present in the environment on or near the site.
+The MGP tar is found in areas of the site associated with historic structures.
+There is an additional location of petroleum impacts that is likely site related, to the southeast of the main site, closer to the Patchogue River.
+The groundwater at the site flows from the northwest to the southeast.
+Groundwater which moves through the tar becomes contaminated.
+The contaminated groundwater is then discharged into the river where dilution and degradation quickly act on the contaminants. - The Remedial Investigation determined that the presence of contaminants in the soils, groundwater, sediments and surface water do not present a risk to the transient fish and wildlife present in the environment on or near the site.